-The saw carriage can later be upgraded with vibration-damped feed crank, stable bar nose steering and water cooling.
-This gives you a more convenient feed of the saw unit and higher accuracy when taking wide cuts.
+The saw carriage can be retrofitted with vibration-damping feed crank, stable bar nose steering, and water cooling.
+This gives a more comfortable forward feed of the saw carriage.
+It also spares the cutting equipment and gives higher accuracy when taking wide saw cuts.